matthewlarkin/bare.sh/README.md

 ---

 ## Documentation
 The system is self-documenting.
-Learn more about a commands usage by running any command without arguments -- even `b/usage`! (which is itself used to print usage information for the other commands 😄)
+Learn more about programs or their commands by witholding arguments:
 ```bash
 b/openai